 Schedule, syllabus and examination date

 The Heisei period has given way to the Reiwa period, and Japan is standing at a crossroads.
 The social structures that contributed to the post-war economic miracle (e.g. life-time employment and the competitive education system) have lost their self-evidence, and growth has long stagnated.
 Contemporary Japan has been characterized as a “post-growth society”.
 It faces challenges such as a rapidly ageing population, ongoing rural decline, far-reaching gender inequality and serious environmental problems.
 The authorities appear unable to solve these problems, and political participation is low.
 Popular myths about Japanese society as homogeneous and egalitarian are increasingly problematized, yet remain popular.

 Despite these challenges, Japan continues to be an important player internationally, both politically and economically.
 Japanese popular culture has spread throughout the world, and the “Cool Japan” brand remains strong.
 Meanwhile, authorities and local actors alike actively seek to revitalize “traditional culture” and “national heritage” in a bid to promote tourism and prevent depopulation.
 The disasters of 2011 have caused serious crises, but they have also given way to new types of social activism, community outreach, and environmental advocacy.

 This is a research-based course that requires active participation from all students.
 Each semester, we will focus on one core topic, which will be approached from various thematic and theoretical angles.
 This topic will serve as a prism for the study of contemporary Japanese culture and society.
-In previous years, these topics were “The production of heritage in contemporary Japan” (2017), “Multispecies Japan” (2018), and “Japan in the Anthropocene” (spring 2019), and “Coastal communities in contemporary Japan: coping with social and environmental change” (autumn 2019).
+In previous years, these topics were “The production of heritage in contemporary Japan” (2017), “Multispecies Japan” (2018), “Japan in the Anthropocene” (spring 2019), and “Coastal communities in contemporary Japan: coping with social and environmental change” (autumn 2019).